An Amateur’s Guide to the BPM Life Cycle

 In the refinement stage, one makes the effort to close the gap between current performance and the modeled process with carefully measured changes.

-The BPM lifecycle is based on the notion of continuous process improvement.
+The BPM life cycle is based on the notion of continuous process improvement.
 The cycle is repeated as the organization attempts to enhance performance and boost growth.
+Here is a 5-step guide to increase process efficiency.

 A simple, powerful BPM tool

 Ensuring increasing process efficiency can be overwhelming when you don’t have the expertise.
-KiSSFLOW is a simple yet powerful BPM software that can ease your efforts.
+Kissflow Process is a simple yet powerful BPM software that can ease your efforts.
 It features an intuitive design that doesn’t require coding knowhow.
 Customizable notifications improve accountability.

-Sign up for a free 14-day trial and enjoy the benefits of increasing process efficiency.
+Sign up for a free trial and enjoy the benefits of increasing process efficiency.